Enemy6/Python-webhook-spammer/README.md

 pip install -r req.txt
 ```
 ### Step 4
-Run the .py file with python enjoy!
+Run the main.py file with python and a terminal will pop up.
+Enjoy!

+## Or else you could have saved some time by just going to the realise page and run the exe.